renode/renode-docs/source/host-integration/arduino.rst

 .. note::

-    The Renode-Arudino integration layer is available on Linux only.
+    The Renode-Arduino integration layer is available on Linux only.

 Installing TensorFlow examples
 ------------------------------